 \paragraph*{Optimal Amplification Factor}

-\Cref{proposition:aldr-not-monotonic-decrease} shows that the expected entropy cost of $\aldr[\bp,K]$ is not necessarily monotonic as a function of $K$ (e.g., \cref{fig:fldr478-tolls}, $\aldr[\bp,10] < \aldr[\bp,11]$).
-More generally, our choice of amplification factor $c_K = \floor{2^K/m}$ for the proposal distribution $Q_K \defeq Q_{K,c_K}$~\cref{eq:amplified-proposal-distribution-family} minimizes the probability of a rejection per rejection trial---and in turn the expected number of trials---but it does not necessarily minimize the expected entropy cost~\cref{eq:fldr-cost} which also accounts for the expected cost per trial.
-In particular, for a maximum DDG tree depth of $K$, the globally optimal amplification factor
+\Cref{proposition:aldr-not-monotonic-decrease} shows that the entropy cost of $\aldr[\bp,K]$ is not necessarily monotonic as a function of $K$ (e.g., \cref{fig:fldr478-tolls}, $\aldr[\bp,10] < \aldr[\bp,11]$).
+More generally, our choice of amplification factor $c_K = \floor{2^K/m}$ for the proposal distribution $Q_K \defeq Q_{K,c_K}$~\cref{eq:amplified-proposal-distribution-family} minimizes the probability of a rejection per rejection trial---and in turn the expected number of trials---but it does not necessarily minimize the entropy cost~\cref{eq:fldr-cost} which also accounts for the entropy cost per trial.
+In particular, for a maximum DDG tree depth of $K$, the optimal amplification factor

-can be found in $O(nK^2 2^K/m)$ time by enumeration, which scales exponentially in the input size when, e.g., $K=2k$.
+can be found in $O(nK^2 2^K/m)$ time by enumeration, which scales exponentially with the input size when, e.g., $K=2k$.
 Is there a more efficient optimization algorithm to find $c^*_K$?
-If $c_K$ is odd and $c^*_K$ is even, the rejection sampler with proposal $Q_{K,c^*_K}$ has smaller depth than $\aldr[\bp,K]$, while matching or outperforming its expected entropy cost.
+If $c_K$ is odd and $c^*_K$ is even, the rejection sampler with proposal $Q_{K,c^*_K}$ has smaller depth than $\aldr[\bp,K]$, while matching or outperforming its entropy cost.